 Warts are small, usually painless growths on the skin.
 Most of the time they are harmless.
 They are caused by a virus called human papillomavirus (HPV).
+There are more than 180 types of HPV viruses.
 Some types of warts are spread through sex.

 Most warts are raised and have a rough surface.
 They may be round or oval.